mlegenhausen/grunt-ng-constant/README.md

 })
 ```

-The resulting module look like the following:
+The resulting module looks like the following:

 ```
-angular.module("module2", ["dep1", "dep2"])
+angular.module("someModule", ["dep1", "dep2"])

 .constant("constant1", "some value you want to set as constant value.
   This can be of any type that can be transformed via JSON.stringify")

 .constant("constant2", {
   "key1": "value1",